franmontiel/LocaleChanger/README.md

 ### Activity recreation
 You need to recreate the `Activities` once the Locale is changed to reload your resources.
 You can do it by simply calling the `replace` method of the Activity.

-Additionally there is the `ActivityRecreationHelper` class that is intended for assisting you with the recreation of the Activity.
+Additionally there is a `ActivityRecreationHelper` class that is intended for assisting you with the recreation of the Activity.

 It can be used to detect when the Locale has changed and reload automatically the Activity when resumed, for that you must call to the `onResume` and `onDestroy` methods of the helper class from the Activity methods.